grausof/keras-sincnet/README.md

 SincNet (M. Ravanelli - Y. Bengio) implementation using Keras Functional Framework v2+
 - Models are converted from original torch networks.
 - It supports only Tensorflow backend
+- The cfg file is the same as the original code, but some parameters are not supported

 # SincNet
 SincNet is a neural architecture for processing **raw audio samples**.
 It is a novel Convolutional Neural Network (CNN) that encourages the first convolutional layer to discover more **meaningful filters**.
 SincNet is based on parametrized sinc functions, which implement band-pass filters.